 will send you a cashiers check for

-substantially more than the agreed-upon fee, typically $4000 too much.
+substantially more than the agreed-upon fee, for example, $4000 more

 - There will be a reason for the excess.
 Examples:

 he is including the child's expenses while in the US, or